younglaker/octjs/doc/has.md

 ### Syntax
 	O("").has("#/.name1[, #/.name2 ... ]")  => self

 - name: The id or class name.
-The id has prefix "#", class has ".", and tag had "&".
+The id ueses prefix "#", class ueses ".", and tag ueses "&".

 ### Demo